 Catherine Wilson is an Edinburgh-based poet and writer.
-Her writing has been featured by institutions including the British National Gallery, BBC Radio Scotland, BBC Scotland News, Forth Radio, STV, BBC Radio 4 and StAnza Poetry Festival.
+Her writing has been featured by institutions including the British National Gallery, BBC Radio Scotland, BBC Scotland News, Forth Radio, BBC Radio 4, StAnza Poetry Festival and TEDx.

 Catherine is known for her reflections on the everyday, blended with a sense of humour and solemn questions about the big things in life.
 Her proudest moment was when her poetry won her a rubber duck at the Edinburgh Fringe in 2015.

 Click the event name for more details.

 EDINBURGH: Workshop: Drawing and Descriptions, December 17th 7pm

 EDINBURGH: Flyting at Paradise Palms, January 24th 7pm

 EDINBURGH: The God Damn Debut Slam, February 14th 6:30pm

 "...extraordinary lines which